11 Best Free AI Tools for Small Business Owners (2026 Guide)

 Best for: Automating workflows between apps (Gmail → Sheets → CRM).

-How it helps: Zapier runs automations (Zaps) so you don’t have to copy/paste or manually move data between tools.
+How it helps: Zapier runs automations so you do not have to copy and paste or manually move data between tools.

-Pro Tip: Start with 1–2 zaps that reclaim clear time (e.g., form → CRM), then iterate.
+Pro Tip: Start with 1–2 automations that reclaim clear time, then iterate.

 🧠 8.
 Claude AI — Understand Long Documents Fast